zolex/vom/README.md

 ## Documentation

-An [complete documentation](./docs) of all features is available in the docs folder of this repository.
+A [full documentation](./docs) of all features is available in the docs folder of this repository.

 ## Examples

-The example from the above quickstart and some more working examples can be found in this repository.
-Head over to the [examples](./examples) folder.
+The example from the above quickstart and more can be found in the [VOM Examples repository](https://github.com/zolex/vom-examples).